 The following guidance notes are in addition to the central College research degree application guidance notes provided on the online application page.
 You must read both guides when completing your application.

 The notes on this page are specific to the School of Law PhD programme, and take precedence over the College notes.
-For example, we only consider applications which include a Research Proposal, CV, Statement of Purpose and 2 references.
+For example, we only consider applications that include a Research Proposal, CV, Statement of Purpose and 2 references.
 Failure to submit all the documents that the School of Law requires (even if the online process has been completed) will mean that your application will not be processed and could delay your application.

 Also, while the College’s On-line PhD application system requires applicants to confirm the name of a proposed supervisor (in the ‘Research Proposal’ section), the School of Law has no requirement here, applicants can simply name their proposed supervisor as a ‘School of Law supervisor’, without having to name a specific member of staff (although they are free to do so if they wish).